jthmiller/shell-novice/_episodes/06-script.md

 ~~~
 {: .output}

-> ## List Unique Species
->
-> Leah has several hundred data files, each of which is formatted like this:
->
-> ~~~
-> 2013-11-05,deer,5
-> 2013-11-05,rabbit,22
-> 2013-11-05,raccoon,7
-> 2013-11-06,rabbit,19
-> 2013-11-06,deer,2
-> 2013-11-06,fox,1
-> 2013-11-07,rabbit,18
-> 2013-11-07,bear,1
-> ~~~
-> {: .source}
->
-> An example of this type of file is given in `data-shell/data/animal-counts/animals.txt`.
->
-> We can use the command `cut -d , -f 2 animals.txt | sort | uniq` to produce the unique species in `animals.txt`.
-In order to avoid having to type out this series of commands every time, a scientist may choose to write a shell script instead.
->
-> Write a shell script called `species.sh` that takes any number of
-> filenames as command-line arguments, and uses a variation of the above command to print a list of the unique species appearing in each of those files separately.
->
-> > ## Solution
-> >
-> > ```
-> > # Script to find unique species in csv files where species is the second data field
-> > # This script accepts any number of file names as command line arguments
-> >
-> > # Loop over all files
-> > for file in $@
-> > do
-> > 	echo "Unique species in $file:"
-> > 	# Extract species names
-> > 	cut -d , -f 2 $file | sort | uniq
-> > done
-> > ```
-> > {: .source}
-> {: .solution}
-{: .challenge}

-Suppose we have just run a series of commands that did something useful --- for example,
+Generating files or figures often require a couple lines of commands, and maybe your figure looks great, but you can't remember how it happened.
+You can make a bash script from the series of commands that did something useful --- for example, to save the commands in a file.
-that created a graph we'd like to use in a paper.
-We'd like to be able to re-create the graph later if we need to,
-so we want to save the commands in a file.
 Instead of typing them in again
 (and potentially getting them wrong)
 we can do this:

 ~~~
-$ history | tail -n 5 > redo-figure-3.sh
+$ history | tail -n 5 > redo-list-3.sh
 ~~~
 {: .language-bash}

-The file `redo-figure-3.sh` now contains:
+The file `redo-list-3.sh` now contains:

 ~~~
-297 bash goostats NENE01729B.txt stats-NENE01729B.txt
-298 bash goodiff stats-NENE01729B.txt /data/validated/01729.txt > 01729-differences.txt
-299 cut -d ',' -f 2-3 01729-differences.txt > 01729-time-series.txt
-300 ygraph --format scatter --color bw --borders none 01729-time-series.txt figure-3.png 301 history | tail -n 5 > redo-figure-3.sh
+  304  ls
+  305  vim middle.sh
+  306  echo 'head -n 15 octane.pdb | tail -n 5' > middle.sh
+  307  cat middle.sh
+  308  bash middle.sh
 ~~~
 {: .source}

 After a moment's work in an editor to remove the serial numbers on the commands,
 and to remove the final line where we called the `history` command,
-we have a completely accurate record of how we created that figure.
+we have a completely accurate record of how we created the file.

-> ## Why Record Commands in the History Before Running Them?
->
-> If you run the command:
->
-> ~~~
-> $ history | tail -n 5 > recent.sh
-> ~~~
-> {: .language-bash}
->
-> the last command in the file is the `history` command itself, i.e.,
-> the shell has added `history` to the command log before actually
-> running it.
-In fact, the shell *always* adds commands to the log
-> before running them.
-Why do you think it does this?
->
-> > ## Solution
-> > If a command causes something to crash or hang, it might be useful
-> > to know what that command was, in order to investigate the problem.
-> > Were the command only be recorded after running it, we would not
-> > have a record of the last command run in the event of a crash.
-> {: .solution}
-{: .challenge}

 In practice, most people develop shell scripts by running commands at the shell prompt a few times
 to make sure they're doing the right thing,